CatherineALSKFF/ChatlyX/README.md

 ## 🧪 Testing Instructions

-### Test Real-time Messaging
-- Open the app on multiple devices or browser tabs.
-- Send messages and observe their synchronization across all clients.

-### Test Message Editing & Deletion
-- Edit or delete your own messages and verify updates across participants.

-### Test Active Participants
-- Check the list of participants as users join or leave the chat.
+### ✅ Completed Tests
+- **Jest Unit Tests:** Fully cover core components like message input, sidebar, and room list.
+- **Manual Testing:** All main features (messaging, editing, deleting, joining rooms) are verified.

+### 🔍 Further Testing (Optional)
+- Additional end-to-end tests (Playwright) were started but not fully implemented due to time constraints.
+- Manual tests confirm all core functionalities work as intended.

+**Future Plan:**
+- Complete full E2E test coverage for joining rooms and messaging.
+- Optimize WebSocket handling in automated tests.

 ---

 ## 🕒 Time Spent

-- **1-2 hours:** Backend implementation (WebSocket server and API design).
+- **2 hours:** Backend development (WebSocket server, API setup)
-- **... hours:** Frontend implementation (UI components, styling, and integration).
+- **3.5 hours:** Frontend development (UI components, styling, real-time features)
-- **... hours:** Debugging, testing, and refinement.
+- **0.5 hours:** Debugging, manual testing, and code refinement

-Total: **... hours**
+**Total:** **6 hours**

+---

+## ⚡ Potential Improvements

+If I had more time, I would:
+- Resolve the WebSocket connection issue in the Playwright tests.
+- Implement additional features like emojis, image sharing, and dark mode.
+- Optimize performance for large datasets and real-time scalability.

+---

+## 💬 Final Notes

+All core features of **ChatlyX** are fully functional and have been **manually tested**.

+Thank you for reviewing my work!
+I look forward to discussing this project further in the interview. 😊

 ---